With more than 200 outlet centres across the US, cost-conscious shoppers are travelling further to bag a bargain on big brands.

 Getting to Woodbury Common is hassle free with daily return shuttle buses departing from various Manhattan locations every day.
 The trip takes about 1.5 hours.

-If you want to save the trouble of waiting for the bus, I highly recommend the private tour company Manhattan Transfer Tours.
+If you want to save the trouble of waiting for the bus in midtown, I highly recommend the private tour company Manhattan Transfer Tours.
 For little more than the cost of the bus, you travel to and from Woodbury Common in a private van with a helpful driver.

 If you want to avoid the crowds, the best days to visit Woodbury Common are Tuesday and Wednesday, when the mall is generally much quieter and you can shop at your leisure.